foromer4/netdepend/README.md

 ## Project's source overview

 The main project is : dependency.
-It is divided into a few packages, the main class Runner is located under package: picscout.depend.dependency.main.
+It is divided into a few packages, the main class located here: `picscout.depend.dependency.main.Runner`.
 The Runner class can be used in one of two basic modes:

 1. Get prjects/ solutions that depend on given projects/solutions.
 There are some overloaded methods to support this.